Acquire late stage, high-reward exploration blocks with targets confirmed through rigorous seismic and subsurface evaluation.

 In June 2017, Conrad drilled the successful Mako South-1 exploration well, discovering the Mako gas field.
 The Duyung PSC was converted from the cost recovery scheme to the gross split scheme in early 2019 upon the agreement of Conrad and the Government of Indonesia.

 The development plan for the Mako gas field (the POD), originally submitted in August 2018 and re-submitted under the gross split regime in January 2019, was approved by Indonesia’s Ministry of Energy and Mineral Resources (MEMR) in February 2019.
-A November 2018 resource audit by Gaffney Cline & Associates reported contingent (2C) resources of 276 Bcf in the Mako gas field.
+In November 2019 the Company concluded another successful appraisal drilling campaign in the Mako gas field drilling the Tambak-1 and Tambak-2 wells.
+The wells flowed dry gas to surface through a drill stem test and discovered a thicker than expected sand package of high permeability, the best drilled to date in the field.

 The Offshore North X-ray PSC covers 800 km2.
 It is located in a proven petroleum province and is close to existing producing blocks operated by Pertamina and CNOOC.
 The PSC is close to Indonesia’s largest gas market and lies approximately 100 km from one of the country’s main gas receiving terminals.